carpit680/openbot-docs/docs/00-Intro.md

 Take your time exploring our documentation and see how each project works.
 We hope you enjoy learning and building with OpenBot.

-Stay cool and keep experimenting!
+Stay cool and keep building!